artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 .. image:: images/cli-regen-derivs.*
    :align: center
-   :width: 85%
+   :width: 90%
    :alt: An image of the options available in the regen-derivatives command

-The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the uses of the pre-set defaults for symfony to be able to execute the import.
+The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the uses of the pre-set defaults for symfony to be able to execute the task.

 The ``--index`` option is used to enable the rebuilding of the search index as part of the regeneration task.
 When running this task via the command-line